gardenlinux/gardenlinux-nvidia-installer/docs/roadmap.md

     - Relies on Google's GKE Device Plugin
     - Requires manual node labeling
     - Limited to basic GPU features

+- The above effort and limitations can be avoided by enabling Gardener to use the NVIDIA GPU Operator, but this requires some development work.
+This work would also enable the use of AMD and Intel GPUs in future.

 ### Future Roadmap
 #### Step 1: Add Garden Linux Support to NVIDIA GPU Operator